readmeio/rdme/README.md

 You can create a new category with a specified `title` and `type` for your project version.
 The `title` will be converted to a slug in param case.
-If a category already exists with the same slug and type for the specified version then a new category is not created and the id of the existing category is returned.
+If a category already exists with the same slug and type for the specified version then a new category is not created and the ID of the existing category is returned.
 This includes if the slug contains incremented suffix such as `-1` or `-2`.
 If there are multiple categories with a matching slug and type then only one matching category is returned.

 ```sh
 rdme categories:create <title> --categoryType={category-type} --version={project-version}